Avg: 2.5 from 8 votes

 |Admins:||Mike Howard, Jason Halladay, Anthony Stout, LeeAB Brinckerhoff, Marta Reece, Drew Chojnowski|

 Pitch 1: Follow easy cracks right of the big right-leaning right facing corner on the east end of the main face.
-(5.6) Belay in the corner below the first stepped roof.
-Most will want to combine this and the 2nd pitch.
+(5.6) Topos show to belay in the corner below the first stepped roof.
+With todays' ropes and racks, most will want to combine this and the 2nd pitch.
+(I've listed the pitch separately to be consistent with the guidebooks).

 Pitch 2: This pitch follows clean slabs to the right of the main dihedral.
 Climb up to the roof, undercling and traverse right, step up to a bolt.
-Climb up to the bigger 2nd roof, undercling and traverse right and head up to a 2 bolt chain anchor below a steep slab.
-Excellent climbing with unique moves on this pitch, and the traversing might be a little scary for those who aren't used to slabs (5.9+).
-You can rap from here to the ground with 1 rope.
+Climb up to the bigger 2nd roof, undercling and traverse right and head up to a 2-bolt chain anchor below a steeper slab.
+The traversing might be a little scary for those who aren't used to slabs (5.9+).
+If this scared you, it may be useful to know that you can rap from this belay to the ground with 1 rope, because P3 is harder and more heady.

-Pitch 3: Climb clean slab straight up (potential to fall onto belay), passing 2 1/4" bolts to a diagonaling seam (crux, 5.10 PG13; the bolts appear ok, but if you're scared of 30-year old bolts you won't like this part).
+Pitch 3: Climb clean slab straight up (potential to fall onto belay), passing 2 bolts to a diagonaling seam (crux, 5.10 PG13).
 It's a little spacey between the bolts but not bad by TP/Questa standards.
-When you reach the seam, small wired stoppers provide pro.
-Follow this seam up and right and over a bulge until it opens to a hand crack, which has a tricky short 5.10- section with another 1/4" bolt (which you can supplement with gear).
-Reach a stance belay with some webbing and rap rings.
-A variation of these last two pitches stays in the right-leaning crack and bypasses the previous belay station- this variation looks bushy.
+Follow this seam up and right and over a bulge until it opens to a hand crack, which has a tricky short 5.10- section with another bolt.
+Belay at a stance with some webbing and rap rings.
+Perhaps can be combined with the next pitch (as shown in topo), but I haven't tried that.
+A variation of these last two pitches stays in the right-leaning crack and bypasses the previous belay station: this variation looks bushy.

-Pitch 5: Follow cracks out to the right, bypassing the big roof, until the cracks appear to end in an overhanging slot.
-Step left on a ledge about 15' below this slot, pull through on steep chickenheads and plates (5.8, PG13).
-Belay soon up ahead.
-Easy 5th class on big knobs to the top.
+Pitch 5: Traverse right, then climb up, bypassing the big roof.
+When the cracks appear to end in an overhanging slot, step left on a ledge about 15' below this slot, pull through on steep chickenheads and plates (5.8, PG13).
+Belay soon up ahead at a stance when you find a crack.

 Walk off the east side.
 If you're thinking of downclimbing, keep walking uphill and north to get to the faint trail.